oplehto/platform/errors/README.md

          like `fmt.Errof("Organization not found")`
          Yes?
 Create an error in const.go
          * Append the enum name to const
-         * Append the string value to constStr
+         * Append the string value to constStrMap
          * Append a testcode in errors_test.go TestIota

        - Is the error needs an http code